cogini/logger_formatter_json/README.md

 ## Configuration

-JSON output is useful for production, as it allows you parse and query log records to e.g. match on a particular user.
+JSON output is useful for production, as it allows you parse and query log records to, e.g., match on a particular user.
 It can be excessively verbose for development, however, so we stick with the normal Elixir logger for development.
 For Erlang, [flatlog](https://github.com/ferd/flatlog) is a similar user-friendly library.